 B12 and folate transport is enhanced by lithium.
 We need lithium in the body to transport B12 and folate into cells.
 5 Wherever B12 and folate are needed, so is lithium.

-A person may be taking B12 injections and their B12 level in their bloodstream may seem to be normal or even too high, but Vitamin B12 may not be doing the person any good, because their lithium level is actually too low inside the cells.
+A person may be taking B12 supplements and/or injections, and their B12 level in their bloodstream may seem to be normal or even too high, but Vitamin B12 may not actually function because lithium level is too low.

 Glutamate is released from excitatory presynaptic neurons into the synapse where it then acts upon the NMDA receptors on the postsynaptic neuron to increase neuronal activity.